udaykumar12352/The-Outfit-Hub/admin/README.md

-This is Outfit Hub admin panel where admin can login into the page and can add a product with auto increment id and can also delete a product with the specific id of the product.The changes that aremade to the product lists will be reflected directly into the main shopping page
+This is Outfit Hub admin panel where admin can login into the page and can add a product with auto increment id and can also delete a product with the specific id of the product.The changes that are made to the product lists will be reflected directly into the main shopping page.

 ## Available Scripts